gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 26-calcuations-feature
+## Current Branch: 26-game-calcuations-feature

-Cucumber tests that the calcuations work.
+Cucumber tests that the game calcuations work.
 This branch tests the game calculations which include
 * game runtime fields
 * payouts
 * points